What you can do at Lake Chiemsee

 The lake measures 63.96 kilometers in circumference.
 In addition, there are the islands of Herrenchiemsee, Frauenchiemsee, Krautinsel and the municipality-free island of Schalch.
 The latter has an area of just 22 square meters and was artificially created.
 With a depth of 73.4 meters, Lake Chiemsee attracts visitors in summer with crystal-clear water and temperatures between 20 and 23 degrees.

-History of the Chiemsee
+History of the Lake Chiemsee

 Ein Radl parkt an einem Baum am Ufer des Chiemsees